 Try piranha fishing and nature cruise out of Santarém

 After lunch, you’ll arrive at the confluence of the Amazon and Tapajós Rivers, where the city of Santarém rises on the banks.
 The people of this small market town rely on boats to get around; the 60 miles of white-sand beaches on the river have earned it the nickname “the Amazonian Caribbean.”

-Continue taking in the Amazon’s splendor as we visit Parintins.
+Continue taking int the Amazon’s splendor as we visit Parintins.
 Located just west of Santarém, the town is renowned for its Festival de Parintins, or Parintins Folkloric Festival, second only to carnaval.
 Today, you’ll explore this municipality, which is known for its rich biodiversity.
 Due to its central location in the Amazonas, during low tide you’ll discover its riverside beaches along the Uaicurapá River and the Amazon.
-Tour this incredible province, getting to know ancient architecture with signs of past Japanese migration.
+Tour this incredible province, getting to know ancient architecture with signs of past Japanese migration, Serra da Valéri, and Boca dos Botos, where you’ll likely spot pink dolphins.
 If you’re up to it, you can also take a tricycle around Parintins!